seancfoley/High-Performance-CPP-Queues/README.md

 * designed to be fast
 * easy to customize to enqueue any data types.

+##Source folders

+For the queues themselves, all you need is the base and queue source folders, as well as the threading folder which contains basic wrappers for mutexes and conditional variables.
+The consumer folder is optional, containing code to maintain a set of queue consumer worker threads, also requiring the thread wrapper class in the threading source folder.
+Finally, the sample folder is sample code showing how to pull it all together.

 ## Sample code
 See the [sample](https://github.com/seancfoley/High-Performance-CPP-Queues/tree/master/ProcessingQueues/src/sample) folder for an implementation using two data types that can be enqueued (SampleQueueEntry1 and 2), and some test code which starts up writer threads, a queue processor engine with multiple readers, a single consumer class SampleQueueEntryConsumer used by the queue consumer threads, and adds numerous entries to the queue for consumption in testQueues.
 The sample code makes use of the [consumer folder](https://github.com/seancfoley/High-Performance-CPP-Queues/tree/master/ProcessingQueues/src/consumer), which includes a QueueProcessor engine which contains a queue (by default multi-reader and multi-writer) and also manages a set of consumer threads to pull entries off the queue.

-For the queues themselves, all you need is the base and queue source folders.
-The consumer folder is optional, containing code to maintain a set of queue consumer worker threads, requiring the basic wrapper classes in the threading source folder.
-Finally, the sample folder shows how to pull it all together.

 ### Platforms
 * Written in portable code for all platforms